 D) GUIDELINES, APPLICATION FORM AND OTHER DOCUMENTS FOR THE SUBMISSION

-- Guidelines for the Application Form (to be published during the 2nd step)
+- Guidelines for the Application Form (2nd step) NEW!

 - Declaration of co-financing

 - Partnership Agreement